PONG in a chip

 (the background was green for Tennis, blue for Hockey, and magenta for Squash).

-This was a major feature which probably helped selling the chip.
+This major feature probably boosted the sales.
 As a matter of

 fact, the basic configuration of the GI AY-3-8500, 8550 and 8600 chips delivered

 and down on the screen.
-The sound was also different: it was directly sent to
+The sound was directly sent to

 the TV set instead of coming from a speaker in the system.
 The game selection